Know your rights as a utility consumer

 The Department of Public Utilities (DPU) enforces the billing and termination regulations.
 These regulations:

-1. restrict shut-offs during the winter months,
+1. restrict service shut-offs during the winter months,

 2. prohibit security deposits and late charges for residential customers, and